From the DMCA to the DSA

 Against this background, a group of European and American scholars convened in 2023 to discuss the potential benefits and risks of the EU’s new approach in its transatlantic context.
 They debated the DSA’s potential to lead to a new EU/US consensus or even EU influence on US platform regulation and liability debates (see Urban 2023).
 The first meeting in the US led to the publication of a special issue on the topic in the Berkeley Technology Law Journal.
 The second workshop in Amsterdam gave rise to this blog symposium.

 The contributions to this symposium come from leading academics in the EU and US, often in collaboration with each other.
 They can be divided into two larger themes.
 A first set of contributions considers transversal issues of platform regulation in the EU and US, namely those of consistency (Rebecca Tushnet), due process (Eric Goldman and Sebastian Felix Schwemer), fundamental rights (Christophe Geiger and Giancarlo Frosio; Martin Senftleben) and the potential “Brussels Effect” of the DSA (Martin Husovec and Jennifer Urban).
-A second set of contributions zooms in on key regimes, critically assessing rules on trusted flaggers (Eleonora Rosati), human in the loop (Rachel Griffin and Erik Stalman), access to data for researchers (Niva Elkin-Koren), and audits (Pamela Samuelson and Natali Helberger).
+A second set of contributions zooms in on key regimes, critically assessing rules on trusted flaggers (Eleonora Rosati), human in the loop (Rachel Griffin and Erik Stalman), access to data for researchers (Niva Elkin-Koren), and transparency (Pamela Samuelson and Natali Helberger).